-We have established a highly capable global team of Senior Executives to execute on our strategy.
-I am fully confident that the ability of our managers at all levels, our R&D and our employees will enable us to achieve growth and profitability, increasing value to our shareholders.
+All of this is a tribute to the commendable efforts of a highly-capable global team of senior executives who are successfully executing our strategy.
+I am fully confident that the admirable abilities of our managers on all levels, our R&D and our employees will enable us to continue BATM's present underlying growth, increasing value to our shareholders.

-I would like to thank our CEO, Dr. Zvi Marom, and our directors for their contribution to the success of BATM, and our shareholders for their continued support.
+I would like to thank our CEO, Dr. Zvi Marom, our Directors, managers and employees for their ongoing contribution to the success of BATM, and I would like to thank our shareholders for their continued support.

-Gideon Chitayat Chairman
+Dr. Gideon Chitayat Chairman